tiaco-it/ER-assist/README.md

 ```
 Law: String
 // Which legislation does this law belong to. (straffeloven, passientrettighetsloven, etc.)
-Paragraph: Number
+Paragraph: String
-// The paragraph number of the law.
+// The paragraph number and name of the law.
+(17. Nødrett, Kapittel 4A, etc.)
 Text: String
 // The content of the law
 ```